cajoue/frontend-nanodegree-mobile-portfolio/README.md

 Added media attribute to print.css link to remove from critical path Minified and inlined critical css in html file (used Critical Path CSS Generator by Jonas Ohlsson)

-#### Results:
-##### Desktop
+_Results:_
-95 / 100 Suggestions Summary
+__95 / 100 Desktop__

-##### Mobile
-94 / 100 Speed
+__94 / 100 Mobile__

-Extra Fixes
+#### Extra Fixes

-3 - Specify Image sizes.
+3. Specify Image sizes.
-##### Desktop
-95 / 100 Suggestions Summary
+__95 / 100 Desktop__

-##### Mobile
-94 / 100 Speed
+__94 / 100 Mobile__

-4 - Minify scripts and styles (inline and link to minified files in dist folder) Note, the PageSpeed score went down for mobile, this is due to the source mapping function in the gulpfile (which caused a minify JS suggestion from PageSpeed) :( but I thought it was worth keeping in.
+4. Minify scripts and styles (inline and link to minified files in dist folder)_Note_, the PageSpeed score went down for mobile, this is due to the source mapping function in the gulpfile (which caused a minify JS suggestion from PageSpeed) :( but I thought it was worth keeping in.

-##### Desktop
+__Desktop__
-95 / 100 Suggestions Summary
+95 / 100
 96 / 100 without source mapping

-##### Mobile
+__Mobile__
-93 / 100 Speed
+93 / 100
 94 / 100 without source mapping

-5 - minify html file and image optimization - see dist folder for minified version of index.html and src folder for readable version
+5. Minify html file and image optimization - see dist folder for minified version of index.html and src folder for readable version

-Results
-##### Desktop
+_Results:_
+__96 / 100 Desktop__
-96 / 100 Suggestions Summary
+__94 / 100 Mobile__
 with and without source mapping

-##### Mobile
-94 / 100 Speed
-with and without source mapping

 ## Part 2: Optimize Frames per Second in pizza.html

+Aim to optimize views/pizza.html until your frames per second rate is 60fps or higher.
+Also, optimize the pizzas to resize at under 10ms.

 View optimized pages here: http://cajoue.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html

 ### Actions - Part 2
 * Used Chrome Devtools for analysis
 * Identified two functions that caused forced reflow
 * Resize Fix1 - Removed unnecessary function determineDx and Moved DOM node selection out of resize loop
-* general Fix2 - Optimize images and minify dist folder
+* General Fix2 - Optimize images and minify dist folder
-* scroll Fix1 - updatePositions() used getElementsByClassName and reduced number of pizzas
+* Scroll Fix1 - updatePositions() used getElementsByClassName and reduced number of pizzas
-* scroll Fix2 - updatePositions() move phase and scrolldist out of loop
+* Scroll Fix2 - updatePositions() move phase and scrolldist out of loop
-* general Fix2 - use getElementBy... instead of querySelector throughout for consistency and efficiency.
+* General Fix2 - use getElementBy... instead of querySelector throughout for consistency and efficiency.
+* Scroll Fix3 - used a lovely transform instead of style change in updatePositions.
+This was more efficient - now that there are fewer pizzas to move, a separate layer was created for each pizza so that they didn't have to be constantly repainted.
+Noticed that the pizza position was now off :( so made change to calc
+* Scroll Fix4 - used requestAnimationFrame for pizza animation.
+Although performance was good, I couldn't get it out of my head that I should use rAF to handle the moving elements.

 ### Initial results
 #### Console messages from Timing API
 Time to generate pizzas on load: 19.01 ms
 Avg time (ms) to generate last 10 frames: 37.4, 29.8, 29.4, 28.5, 27.6
 Time (ms) to resize Pizzas: 81.1, 82.6, 105.9, 109.6, 84.9
-#### Initial load
-First Paint: 5.29s
-DOMContentLoaded: 5.6s
-Load Event: 6.12s

 #### Initial resize
-fps: 5
 Frame time (ms): 173.9
 Summary   | Time   | Self Time
 ---------------------------